Whether you’re at the beach, gardening, or just walking around town, protecting your skin from the sun’s harmful rays should be a priority.

 • Ultraviolet B (UVB)

 UVB rays have shorter wavelengths and higher energy levels.
 They damage the outermost layers of the skin and directly damage the DNA.
 Moreover, these rays cause most skin cancers and may also play a role in premature skin aging.
-However, only 5% of the UV rays that reach the ground are UVB rays.

 • Ultraviolet C (UVC)